Resetting your Linksys router to factory default settings

 Once you reset the router, the settings will be reverted to its factory defaults.
-All of the customized settings of the router (network name, wireless security, etc.) will be erased and the router’s IP Address will be reverted back to 192.168.1.1, with a default password of “admin” and no username.
-The following scenarios may be applicable for router reset:
+All of the customized settings of the router (Wi-Fi name (SSID), wireless security, etc.) will be erased.

-IMPORTANT: If you want to restore the router’s original settings without reconfiguring, you have to save a backup file.
+IMPORTANT: If you want to restore the router’s original settings without re-configuring it, you have to save a backup file.
 To learn how, click here.

-QUICK TIP: Observe the Power LED on the router while pressing the button.
+QUICK TIP: Observe the Power light of the router while pressing the button.
 It should blink or flash as an indication that the router is properly resetting.

 Unplug the router from the power outlet for 30 seconds.
-Plug it back and wait for the Power LED to be solid.
+Plug it back and wait for the Power light to turn solid.